Pandas-DB/pandasdb-crm-comm/README.md

 - 💻 **Code**: Submit features and improvements
 - 📝 **Documentation**: Improve guides and tutorials
 - 🧪 **Testing**: Help test new features and releases
+- 📱 **New Platforms**: Add support for additional messaging platforms

 ---